Marfan Syndrome in Children

 about your child’s symptoms and health history.
 They will give your child a physical

 exam.
-The health care provider will ask about any family history of Marfan syndrome.
+The healthcare provider will ask about any family history of Marfan syndrome.

 To